Association for Advancing Participatory Sciences: History

 The concept for the Citizen Science Association originated at the Public Participation for Scientific Research Conference in 2012 held in conjunction with the Ecological Society of America conference in Portland, Oregon.
 Through a series of NSF grants (DRL-0610363, DRL-1020909, and DRL-0813135) the network of citizen science projects and professionals was further developed and the Citizen Science Association formation as an official organization developed along with a website.
 The Cornell Lab of Ornithology hosted the beginning of the Association web content and the Schoodic Institute helped launch the organization and is a continuing fiscal sponsor the CSA.

 The CSA was renamed as the Association for Advancing Participatory Sciences in April 2024.

 Conference for Advancing the Participatory Sciences

 The association holds an annual professional conference called the Conference for Advancing the Participatory Sciences.
 The conference brings together practitioners and researchers to discuss best practices in citizen science.

-Imternational collaboration
+International collaboration

 The association has a memorandum of understanding for collaboration and coordination with peer organizations in other countries.
 These include the European Citizen Science Association, the Australian Citizen Science Association, and the developing communities and associations in Asia (CitizenScience.Asia) and Africa.
 The United Nations officially recognised the Citizen Science Association and is working with the Citizen Science Global Partnership on how citizen science can best be applied to help tackle the Sustainable Development Goals.